Úrsula Corberó: Charity work

 Corberó is a feminist.
 In 2018, she participated in a video in favor of the legalization of abortion in Argentina.

 Corberó is the co-founder of Ymas, a company of artists that allows people to attend film premieres, behind the scenes, and more.

 Corberó has participated in several breast cancer awareness campaigns with actresses Blanca Suarez and Clara Lago.
 She is also committed to childhood cancer with the Atresmedia Foundation.

 Corberó also uses her platform to raise awareness about climate change and was a jury member of the 4th edition of the We Art Water Film Festival.
 In 2020, she participated to #REInventaElSistema, a campaign launched by Greenpeace to raise awareness about climate change following the COVID-19 pandemic, alongside personalities like anthropologist Jane Goodall, singer Alejandro Sanz, and actress Elena Anaya.

 In July 2023, she became the first global ambassador of the international NGO Save The Children which goal is to improve the lives of children worldwide.

 Personal life

 Corberó dated actor Israel Rodríguez from 2009 to 2011, tennis player Feliciano López for five months in 2011, and model Andrés Velencoso from 2013 to 2016.

 Since 2016, Corberó has been in a long-term relationship with Argentine actor Chino Darín, whom she met on the set of the television series The Embassy.
 In September 2025, Corberó announced her pregnancy on Instagram with the caption: "This isn't AI."
+The actress gave birth to their first child, a son named Dante on 9 February 2026 in Barcelona.